Welcome to Year 3

 Reading

 During this term your child will be focussing on using a wide range of reading strategies to support them in their reading and comprehension.
-We will be reading and exploring poetry in addition to reading our core text, The Diary of a Killer Cat.
+We will be reading and exploring non-fiction texts in relation to geography and science in addition to reading our core text, The Iron Man.

 Your child will be practising and revisiting the following strategies in their reading lessons: